Deadlines & FAQs

 What items in the Catalog need to be approved by the faculty through Curriculog?

 According to the Constitution of the Faculty, the faculty has primary responsibility for degree requirements, admission standards, curricula and new program development.
 For academic departments and colleges, degree requirements, programs, and courses require faculty approval at various levels.
 This is necessary to allow faculty review of changes within their purview, to ensure that changes do not impact curricula, resources, or students in unanticipated ways, and to provide necessary notification to appropriate offices and units following modifications (i.e. Office of Registrar, Office of Admissions, advisors, etc.).
-Click here for a list of items that must be approved by the faculty through Curriculog.
+The Course, Curriculum and Catalog Review Guidelines document has a list of items that must be approved by the faculty through Curriculog.

 How do I propose a new degree program?